vesche/um.wtf/articles/03-purplefox-devblog-part-2.md

 }
 ```

 So the first thing we need to do is build our JSON payload in C using cJSON.
+Since our payloads will always contain a few common fields, we'll create a `payload_init` to start creating the JSON payload.
+This is mostly a lot of using the cJSON API, see the [README](https://github.com/DaveGamble/cJSON/blob/master/README.md) if you want to learn more.
 ```c
 #include "cJSON.h"